eslamohammed/BurgerApp/README.md

 ## AI-Led Development Log

-تم استخدام AI (مثل ChatGPT) مرتين خلال تطوير تطبيق **BurgerApp**، لتوليد كود ومساعدة في التصميم.
+During the development of **BurgerApp**, an AI assistant (accessed via a proxy interface to ChatGPT) was used twice to assist in generating code and shaping the app structure.

 ---

-### 🔹 Occasion 1: ViewModel لإدارة الكمية (Quantity)
+### 🔹 Occasion 1: ViewModel for Quantity Management

 - **Prompt:**
   "Create a Dart ViewModel class for ProductCard in BurgerApp with `quantity`, `increment`, `decrement`, and notifyListeners."

 - **AI Response:**
-  اقترح AI عمل كلاس باستخدام `ChangeNotifier` يحتوي على عدد الطلبات ودوال للتحكم فيه، بدلًا من استخدام `setState` في كل كارت.
+  The AI (via Proxy) suggested creating a class using `ChangeNotifier` to manage the quantity, instead of calling `setState()` within each card widget.

 - **Implementation:**
-  تم استخدام `ProductQuantityViewModel` وربطها بـ `ProductCard` لتحديث الـ UI تلقائيًا عند تغيير الكمية، وتم ربط القيمة الإجمالية داخل `AppConstants.totalValue`.
+  A `ProductQuantityViewModel` was implemented and integrated into the `ProductCard` widget.
+The ViewModel updates the UI automatically on quantity change and adjusts `AppConstants.totalValue` accordingly.

 ---